Herbert Kitchener, 1st Earl Kitchener: Legacy

 Kitchener is officially remembered in a chapel on the northwest corner of St Paul's Cathedral in London, near the main entrance, where a memorial service was held in his honour.

 In Canada, the city of Berlin, Ontario, named in respect to a large German immigrant settler population, was renamed Kitchener following a 1916 referendum.

 Since 1970, the opening of new records has led historians to rehabilitate Kitchener's reputation to some extent.
 Robin Neillands, for instance, notes that Kitchener consistently rose in ability as he was promoted.
 Some historians now praise his strategic vision in the First World War, especially his laying the groundwork for the expansion of munitions production and his central role in the raising of the British army in 1914 and 1915, providing a force capable of meeting Britain's continental commitment.

 His commanding image, appearing on recruiting posters demanding "Your country needs you!", remains recognised and parodied in popular culture.

 In the 1972 movie Young Winston, Kitchener is portrayed by John Mills.

 In the 2021 movie The King's Man, Kitchener is portrayed by Charles Dance.

+Kitchener figures significantly in Lucy Maud Montgomery's 1921 novel Rilla of Ingleside, the eighth book in the Anne of Green Gables series.
+The titular character, Rilla Blythe, takes in an abandoned infant whom she names James Kitchener Anderson.
+His middle name is chosen at the behest of Susan, her family's housekeeper, who is an ardent follower of Kitchener and refuses to call the child anything but "Little Kitchener".